marliyabanu/Module1/Datatypes-String Literals.md

 ## Resul
-a Python program to read a string from the user and then print it is excuted sucessfully.
+A Python program to read a string from the user and then print it is excuted sucessfuly.